Green-Software-Foundation/handbook/docs/roles-and-responsibilities.md

 * Helps teams execute on a shared vision.
 * Owns team backlog, prioritizes tasks and allocates work to project members
 * Works with internal and external stakeholders.
+* Owns the reporting of the projects progress.

 ## Project Lead